HelikarLab/ccNetViz/plugins/export-image/README.md

 ## Description

-This plugin allows you to add export graph images.
+This plugin allows you to export graph images.

 ### Supported extensions